andkov/Longitudinal_Models_of_Religiosity_NLSY97/Models/Descriptives/Metrics.md

     [1] 30

-variables, but each of them has a double, an ordered factor.
+variables, but each of them has a double, a labeled factor.

 ``` {.r}
 str(dsL)